11 Top Insurtech Startups to Watch 2024

 • Funding: Series Unknown €2.1 Million

-German startup Covomo offers on-demand insurance for niche products such as travel, pets, electronics, and bikes.
-Their team, made up of insurance and technology experts, partners with insurance brokers to add user-friendliness, intelligence, and easy connectivity to existing systems and processes.
-Their three main areas of business are:
+German startup Covomo offers on-demand insurance for niche products, such as travel, pets, electronics, and bikes.
+Its team of insurance and technology experts partners with insurance brokers to add user-friendliness, intelligence, and easy connectivity to existing systems and processes.
+The company’s three main areas of business include its business-to-business-to-consumer (B2B2C) comparison platform, a digital safe, and an embedded insurance solution.

 Recommended: Check out our full list of the top startups to watch in 2024!